 How do you know if you could benefit from the services of a financial planner?
 You may not have the expertise, the time or the desire to actively plan and manage certain financial aspects of your life.
-You may want help getting started.
+Perhaps you want help getting started.
 You may benefit from an objective, third-party perspective on what are often emotional, difficult decisions.
 And in today’s hectic world, it can be beneficial to have a financial planning expert help to make sure you stay focused and follow through with your financial plans.

 Often a specific event or need will trigger the desire for professional financial planning guidance.
 These might include:

 - Making sure your money will last during retirement or rolling over a retirement plan

 - Handling the inheritance of a large sum of money or other unexpected financial windfall

 - Preparing financially for a marriage or divorce